hgb2/PSAS-Capstone/documents/Design.md

 ```

 #### Control Module
 The control module implements the control algorithm.
 Sensor data is retrieved from shared memory and GPIO pins are asserted for course correction.
+This control design is based on [Gain_v3.py](https://github.com/psas/reaction-control/blob/master/Controller_Scripts/Gain_v3.py).

 ```
 FUNCTION init()